ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.5.7: adds support for binding to a statically-linked build of Pdfium, adds `bindgen` and `static` crate features.
 * 0.5.6: adds `pdfium_render::prelude`, adds bindings for `FPDFAnnot_*()` and `FPDFPage_*Annot*()`
   functions, adds `PdfPageAnnotations` collection and `PdfPageAnnotation` struct to the high-level interface.